dhimas-sirclo/apiclient/tokopedia/docs/AuthenticationAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTokenPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAuthenticationRequest struct via the builder pattern

 Name | Type | Description  | Notes